Romashkaa/telekit/README.md

             cls(message).handle(None, age)

     def handle(self, name: str | None, age: str | None) -> None:
-        # Starting from TeleKit 0.0.3, the initial chain is created automatically.
-        # However, you can still create a new one manually: `chain: telekit.Chain = self.get_chain()`

         if not name:
             name = self.user.get_username()